 Pet dander is microscopic, and as gross as it sounds, once airborne it’s in the air we breathe.
-People who are allergic to pet dander often suffer from the following symptoms:
+People who are allergic to pet dander often suffer from horrible reaction with symptoms including;

 Light weight and small, pet allergens remain in the air for a long time and thanks to their diminutive size and jagged shape, they easily stick to bedding, fabrics and furniture.